Darren Pfeiffer

 Darren Pfeiffer (born 28 September 1987) is a former professional Australian rules footballer who played for the Carlton Football Club and Port Adelaide Football Club in the Australian Football League (AFL).

-Pfeiffer played early football for Norwood in the SANFL under 19s, before being drafted by the Adelaide Football Club in the 2005 AFL National Draft with its first round selection (No. 17 overall).
+Pfeiffer played early football for Norwood in the South Australian National Football League (SANFL) under 19s, before being drafted by the Adelaide Football Club in the 2005 AFL National Draft with its first round selection (No. 17 overall).
 After suffering injury setbacks and, by his own admission, a lack of application, he was delisted at the end of 2007 without playing a senior game.

 Pfeiffer nominated in the 2008 Pre-Season Draft, and was selected by Carlton with its selection (No. 2 overall), and made his AFL debut in round 2 of the 2008 season.
 Pfeiffer was a late inclusion into the Carlton team for round 9 against Fremantle at the Telstra Dome.
 It was Pfeiffer's goal in the dying minutes that sealed a come from behind victory for Carlton.
 He was moved to the rookie list in 2009 (being delisted then redrafted with the No. 51 overall pick in the 2009 Rookie Draft), but experienced an injury interrupted 2009 season.